 Photographs must be a minimum 1MB – maximum 5MB file.
 Please ensure images are uploaded as you wish them to be displayed on the website.
-You will receive a confirmation email when you successfully upload an image.
-It is only once your photograph has been approved by competition staff that your photo will appear in the webpage gallery.
+You will receive a confirmation email when your image has been successfully approved by competition staff when your photo will appear in the webpage gallery.

 New submissions will be checked within two weeks of submission.

 Entries must not have been a ‘winner’ in any other photographic competition.

 Young Photographer category images can originate from anywhere in the British Isles.
 Simply Suffolk category images must be taken from within Suffolk.
 All other category images must have been taken from the counties of Suffolk, Norfolk, Essex, Cambridgeshire, Northamptonshire, Bedfordshire and Hertfordshire only.